The Mode of Computing: The Mode of Computing

 \section{The Mode of Computing}

-There is an open-ended set of intuitive notions of computing underlying different machines or formalisms, as exemplified by the previous discussion.
-This diversity can be seen in terms of the proposed hierarchy of system levels in which each machine or formalism has a distinctive system level that here is called \emph{The Mode of Computing}.
+The former discussion suggests that there is an open-ended set of intuitive notions of computing underlying different machines or formalisms.
+This diversity can be seen in terms of the proposed hierarchy of system levels in which there is a distinctive system level that here is called \emph{The Mode of Computing}.
 This level stands directly below the knowledge level and above other system levels down to the physical one, as illustrated in Figure \ref{Mode of Computing}.
+The mode of computing is a material process but the knowledge level consists on human interpretations.

-The mode of computing is the strategy, device or artifact, either artificial or a natural phenomenon, that provides the material support and carries on with the operations that map the argument of a function or a relation into its value.
-In the case of the Turing Machine and its equivalent formalisms --the $\lambda$-\emph{calculus}, Recursive Functions Theory, \emph{Abacus} computations or the Von Neumann Architecture, ANNs, etc.-- the mode of computing is \emph{Algorithmic Computing}.
+The mode of computing is the physical device or artifact, either artificial or a natural phenomenon, that provides the material support and carries on with the operations that map the representation standing for the argument of a function or a relation into the representation standing for its value.
+In the case of the TM and its equivalent formalisms --the $\lambda$-\emph{calculus}, Recursive Functions Theory, \emph{Abacus} computations or the Von Neumann Architecture, ANNs, etc.-- the mode of computing is \emph{Algorithmic Computing}.
 This mode uses well-defined procedures or algorithms that map arguments into values of the function being computed by symbolic manipulation.
 Formal languages and automata theory, the theory of the complexity of algorithms, the theory of computability and non-computable functions, such as the halting problem, were developed in relation to algorithmic computing but other modes may have different salient features.

-There are modes that use symbolic manipulation but differ from algorithmic computing in principled aspects.
-For instance, Table Computing, which uses only one fully parallel algorithm that always terminates-- hence it can be dispensed with the properties of algorithms in general-- or Relational-Indeterminate Computing which is stochastic and includes the computational entropy.